riconaef/A-webapplication-with-a-machine-learning-pipeline/README.md

 #### The models folder

 This folder contains one file:
 - train_classifier.py
 This file sets up a machine learning pipeline, trains it and saves the model to a pickle file.
 For running, following command can be used:

-python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+'python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl'

-'The two additional arguments are the location of the database and a pathname for the pickle file'
+The two additional arguments are the location of the database and a pathname for the pickle file

 #### The app folder
 This folder contains a 'templates' folder with two html files:
 - go.html
 - master.html
 These files are being used for the frontend visualization.
 The run.py file is for running the webapp and can be used as follows:

 'python run.py'